Persistent homology for low-complexity models: Overview of Persistent Homology

 \subsection{Filtrations}

 To capture the topology of the data at different scales, we need to consider sequences of topological spaces and simplicial complexes ordered by inclusion.
-Such filtrations of topological spaces and of simplicial complexes both give rise to filtrations of homology vector spaces.
+Such sequences, called filtrations, give rise to sequences of homology vector spaces with their corresponding induced maps.